` (backtick)

 puts "Running as: #{username}"

-You can combine multiple commands using shell operators:
+You can combine multiple commands using shell operators, which lets you chain several shell utilities in a single backtick call:

 result = `uptime && free -h`